 There's something undeniably magical about every time I step into the well traveled bounty hunter boots of Samus Aran in the SNES Classic Super Metroid.
 Whether it was the awe of 9 year-old me experiencing the massive world for the first time or the nostalgic joy and appreciation of journeying through Zebes for the 12th or so time 25 years later, I never stop smiling when immersed in this world.
 That first time playing it, I knew it was something special, but looking back now after over two decades of games that have emulated the perfection crafted by Nintendo, it's still crystal clear why this title changed the gaming world as we know it and launched a thousand Metroidvanias.

 Since I'm currently in the midst of a crushing run through Dark Souls, I decided I needed something to level my gaming mood out.
 Inspired by my recent ode to Luigi, watching a speed-run in person, and my undying love of Fred Savage's 1989 opus, The Wizard, I opted to revisit perhaps the greatest 2D Mario of all time - Super Mario Bros.
 3.

 My gaming habits over the past year or so have featured two themes pretty heavily: catching up on old games I missed out on and Metroidvanias.
 Thanks to the recent release of the Castlevania Requiem collection on PS4, I was able to combine those two cherished gaming pastimes by FINALLY playing Symphony of the Night, a surefire Mount Rushmore Metroidvania title.

-The Challenge Prove virtual Bo Jackson is the greatest video game athlete of all-time.
+Prove virtual Bo Jackson is the greatest video game athlete of all-time.
 This is to be achieved through winning a Tecmo Bowl Championship by running Bo Jackson on every single play.
 It's Bo versus 1989 A.I. for all the glory in the gaming world.